keboola/connection-docs/components/index.md

 The bottom right panel shows a list of the configuration versions.
 To see their full list, use the links.
 The version list is complete and allows you to compare adjacent versions or revert to any previous version.
 The bottom right panel shows list of the configuration versions.
 You can use the links to see full list of the configuration versions.
-Use the version list to:
+Use the version list to

-- copy any version,
+- copy any version.
-- compare any two successive versions, or just
+- compare any two successive versions.
 - rollback to an older version.

 All of the operations can be [accessed via API](https://keboola.docs.apiary.io/#reference/component-configurations/create-config).